Chainyard/coding-challenge/README.md

 #### Hosting

-When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.).
+When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.) and provide us with the link to your hosted application when you submit.

 ### How We Review